Alabama Homeschooling Laws

 - Hire (or become) a certified state tutor to teach your child(ren).

 More information relating to the home education rules for Alabama can be found at A2ZHomeschooling.com.

 If your child is between 7 and 17 years of age and is currently enrolled in the public school system, it is a good idea to officially withdraw your child from school when you begin homeschooling.
 You may even want to contact the school directly to see if they have withdrawal procedures that they recommend.
 Sending your withdrawal notice via certified letter is an option that will provide you with a record of your intention to homeschool that may prevent truancy complications.

 Homeschool Record-Keeping in Alabama

-No matter which option for homeschooling you choose in AL, you will not need to personally report any data about your homeschool — either locally or on a state level.
-However, that doesn’t mean that you shouldn’t keep records about your homeschool experience.
+No matter which option you choose to homeschool under, you will not need to personally report any data about your homeschool — either locally or on a state level.
+However, that doesn’t mean that you shouldn’t keep records.
 A homeschool portfolio can have many benefits for you and your student, including:

 - serving as a cherished keepsake of your time spent learning together

 - providing a reference of coursework covered in case of a return to public/private school

 Some families keep their record-keeping as simple as jotting down notes each week about what they have learned.
 Others use dedicated computer programs or apps that let them track everything from lesson plans to extracurricular activities.
 Time4Learning makes the record-keeping process particularly smooth by giving parents access to full, printable reports of everything your student accomplishes with the curriculum.